-A 90-hour clinical experience taken concurrently with EC 300, performed in grades P, K, and 1 under the supervision of a certified teacher with a minimum of three years experience and the college supervisor.
+A 60-hour clinical experience taken concurrently with EC 300, performed in grades Pre-K, K, and grade 1 under the supervision of a certified teacher with a minimum of three years experience and the college supervisor.

-EC 303 Integrating the Arts/Movement/Health in EC (Fall)
+EC 303 Integrating the Arts/Movement/Health in EC (Fall) 3 hrs

 A study of creative activities that addresses the arts (music, the visual arts, and drama) and physical movement and health education to foster an enriching, active, healthy life style for students.
 The emphasis is the integration of creative activities, movement, and health into the curriculum by the regular classroom teacher with developmentally appropriate strategies for diverse populations.
-An emphasis will be placed on meeting the Georgia Performance Standards in these areas.
+An emphasis will be placed on meeting the Common Core Georgia Performance Standards in these areas.
 Prerequisite or Co requisites: PY 220 and EC 300.

-EC 310 Reading (Spring)
+EC 310 Reading (Fall) 3 hrs.